sathyan04/Combinational_Circuits/Data_Routing_Circuits/Demultiplexers/Demux 1x4 using 1x2/README.md

-# 1x4 Demultiplexer using 1x2 Demultiplexers (Hierarchical Design)
+# 1x4 Demultiplexer using 1x2 Demultiplexers

 This project implements a **1:4 demultiplexer** using Verilog HDL by hierarchically instantiating **three 1:2 demultiplexers**.
 A demultiplexer (DEMUX) is a combinational circuit that takes a single input and routes it to one of several outputs based on the select inputs.